Datarecovery09/wif/README.md

 # wif
-A minimalist IIIF 3.0 Image server based on Rust / Warp
+A minimalist IIIF 3.0 Image server based on Rust / Tide.